RichardFreedman/Encoding_Music/01_Tutorials/04_C_Pandas_Tidy.md

 ### What are the benefits of following Tidy Data principles?

 Beyond having a largely standardized format for datasets, making your data "tidy" will massively simplify your work in Pandas.
-In [Part D][part-d], you'll start working with your data in-depth.
+In [Pandas: Filtering, Finding, and Grouping][pandas-filter-find-group], you'll start working with your data in-depth.
 All of Pandas built-in tools to parse, analyze, and visualize your data will work best when your data is organized following these principles.

 ## Fixing Multiple Variables in One Column